 In Junior High, students will be selected for honors based on grade averages.
 The top two students with the highest-grade average from 6th - 8th grades and in attendance at West Rusk Middle School during the entire 8th grade year will be named Valedictorian and Salutatorian.
-Students who have "90.0" or higher averages on grade-level content courses will be designated Honor Students.
+Students who have "90.0" or higher averages from the accumulated grades 6-8 will be designated Honor Students.